 The fungal spores that cause ringworm can lay dormant for up to two weeks.
 This means that it’s not always obvious that a cat is carrying the infection.

 A cat could be exposed to these fungal spores by encountering another cat with ringworm.
 This is more likely if your cat wanders outside.
-There is no way of knowing who or what they will meet.
+There is no way of knowing who or what they’ll meet.

 It’s not just cats that carry the ringworm fungi, though.
 A human petting a cat with ringworm could pass it on.
 Similarly, the same strain of fungi is shared between cats and dogs.